-In the quintessence model, the kinetic term and matter density decay very fast in the above equation (\ref{ScTenAccRate}) , and sole potential dominance at late time is reached which causes the acceleration.
-We open the possibility that the late time acceleration comes from the first two terms in the above equation, and anticipating (\ref{ScTenAccRate}) to describe the current acceleration at very low energy, we require the following relation;
+In the quintessence model, the kinetic term and the matter density decay very fast in the above equation, and sole potential dominance at late time is reached, which causes the acceleration.
+We open the possibility that the late time acceleration comes from the first two terms in the above equation, and anticipating that Eq. (\ref{ScTenAccRate}) will describe the current acceleration at very low energy, we require the following relation:

-where $A$ is a parameter which we assume to be the positive.
-With this, the expansion changes from the deceleration for the small value of the scale factor corresponding to the matter-dominated epoch to an acceleration for the large value corresponding to the scalar-dominated epoch including the kinetic energy density.
+where $A$ is a parameter that we assume to be the positive.
+With this, the expansion changes from a deceleration for a small value of the scale factor corresponding to the matter-dominated epoch to an acceleration for a large value of the scale factor corresponding to the scalar-dominated epoch, including the kinetic energy density.
 We will omit $a_0$ and $\rho_{{\rm cr}}$ in what follows unless confusion arises.
-Using the relation (\ref{OurChooseAnsantz}), the evolution equations~(\ref{ScFEqA}) and (\ref{ScFEqB}) can be rewritten as follows:
+Using the relation in Eq. (\ref{OurChooseAnsantz}), we can rewrite the evolution equations, Eqs. (\ref{ScFEqA}) and (\ref{ScFEqB}) as follows: